 Representative for the Fourth District

-As the Fourth District's Supervisor, I represent the cities of Redwood City, East Palo Alto, the areas of the City of Menlo Park east of El Camino Real and the unincorporated community of North Fair Oaks.
+As the 4th District's Supervisor, I represent the cities of Redwood City, East Palo Alto, the areas of the City of Menlo Park east of El Camino Real and the unincorporated community of North Fair Oaks.
 I am committed to improving the quality of life for the residents of my district as well as the county as a whole.

-I have been working closely with people from every quarter of the community – faith based, business, youth, renters, homeowners, schools, nonprofits and interested individuals.
-I am impressed with the talent, passion and commitment that is being dedicated to ensure that the community is well informed and has the opportunity to choose their future.
+I have been working closely with people from every quarter of the community – faith-based, business, youth, renters, homeowners, schools, nonprofits and interested individuals.
+I am impressed with the talent, passion and commitment that is being dedicated to ensure that the community is well-informed and has the opportunity to choose their future.

 Periodically, I hold office hours to meet with constituents and hear their concerns.
 To ensure that people can access the County and its services, Irving Torres, my bilingual Legislative Aide, helps overcome some of the linguistic access challenges.
 He helps ensure that Spanish-speaking residents have a voice.

 As Recorder, I oversaw the conversion of recorded paper documents to recorded electronic documents and the creation of a publicly searchable database which made it easy to research property information.
 I took special measures to preserve the official record and make the content easily accessible.
 The office websites were rich with content designed to help residents and citizens conduct business online, find information, and get the latest updates in these areas.
 I was mindful of advances that made the office more efficient, the work environment more productive and safe, and that would cost the taxpayers less money over time.
 It was my privilege to serve in this capacity.

 I have a passion for family, public service, technology, and history.
 My wife, Maria Diaz-Slocum, and our two sons (and our dog, Crockett and cat, Max) have made our home in Redwood City for more than 30 years.
-Our sons were educated in the public school system and my wife is an elected trustee of the Redwood City School District.
+Our sons were educated in the public school system and my wife is an elected Trustee of the Redwood City School District.
 We love this community and feel so fortunate to call the Peninsula home.
 I’ve watched our communities survive the tough economic times and revitalize, becoming more culturally, economically, and ethnically diverse and stronger than ever before.
 We live in a special place.

 As a young man, I was raised by a single father and we lived in San Diego.
-After graduation, I enlisted in the Army and served in Vietnam for one year – I was honorably discharged in 1968.
+After graduation, I enlisted in the Army and served in Vietnam for one year – I was honorably discharged in 1969.
 I then attended San Diego State University where I earned my B.S.
 Degree in History.
 I have a reverence for people who serve their country in the military as they offer themselves in sacrifice to our country.
 I will work with others to make sure that our communities welcome home the veterans of today’s wars.